meldaravaniel/knittr/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `--prod` flag for a production build.

 ## Production Build to Gh Pages

-Need to have installed gh-pages: `npm install -g gh-pages` Build it: `ng build --prod --base-href ""`
+* Need to have installed gh-pages: `npm install -g gh-pages`
+* Build it: `ng build --prod --base-href ""`
-Deploy the dist folder `ng build --prod` created to gh-pages: `gh-pages -d dist`
+* Deploy the dist folder that created to gh-pages: `gh-pages -d dist`

 ## Running unit tests